dfe-analytical-services/apprenticeships-provider-dashboard/README.md

 ### Tests

 Automated tests have been created using shinytest2 that test the app loads and also give other examples of ways you can use tests.
 You should edit the tests as you add new features into the app and continue to add and maintain the tests over time.

-GitHub Actions provide CI by running the automated tests and checks for code styling on every pull request into the main branch.
-The yaml files for these workflows can be found in the .github/workflows folder.
+All test scripts can be found within the `tests/testthat/` folder.

+There are three types of test used (in increasing levels of complexity / thoroughness):
+- Function (take a specific function and check it behaves as expected)
+- Server (take a whole server module of the app and check the reactivity works as expected)
+- UI (run the full app, interact with the user interface (UI) and then check the outputs)

 You should run `shinytest2::test_app()` regularly to check that the tests are passing against the code you are working on.

+GitHub Actions provide CI by running the automated tests and checks for code styling on every pull request pointed at the main branch.
+The yaml files for these workflows can be found in the `.github/workflows` folder.
+Maintenance of this is provided by the explore education statistics platforms team.

-If the tests fail, sometimes just re-running them will help.
-Testing applications like this is notoriously difficult and every now and then shinytest2 will hiccup and fail to start a port or session running properly.
-If there's persistent or confusing issues get in touch with the explore education statistics platforms team.
+If the tests fail unexpectedly, sometimes just re-running them will help.
+Testing applications like this is notoriously difficult and every now and then shinytest2 will hiccup and fail to start a port or session running properly, or will just take too long to process something causing a test to fail.

+If there's persistent or confusing issues get in touch with the explore education statistics platforms team who can support with this.

 ### Deployment

 The app is deployed to Department for Education's shinyapps.io subscription and internal POSIT Connect servers using GitHub actions.
 The yaml files for this are `.github/workflows/deploy-shiny.yml` and `azure-pipelines.yml`.

-Maintenance of this is provided by the explore education statistics platforms team.
+Sometimes deployments may fail because they can't find a file.
+Often this will be due to a quirk of the manifest.json file not ignoring files correctly.
+If the app doesn't need the file in the error message, simply delete that file and then run `rsconnect::writeManifest()` to update the manifest file and push up a new commit.
+Maintenance of this is provided by the explore education statistics platforms team, reach out to them if there's any issues with deployments.

 ### Navigation

-In general all .r files will have a usable outline, so make use of that for navigation if in RStudio: `Ctrl-Shift-O`.
+In general all .R files will have a usable outline, so make use of that for navigation if in RStudio: `Ctrl-Shift-O`.

 ### Code styling